- Best 4x4s and off-road cars

 But what's it like off-road?
 There's plenty of clever tech on hand to ensure the Defender will conquer any type of terrain.
 All models come with four-wheel-drive, naturally, with Land Rover's Terrain Response off-road system that ensures the Defender's settings are optimised for the terrain (sand or mud, for example).
 There's also air suspension as standard and an optional 3D surround camera that can help when wading in deep water or reversing a trailer.

 The best 4x4 depends entirely on your needs.
 If you’re a farmer, you might opt for something like a Land Rover Defender to get across the fields.
-If you’re towing a horsebox or a caravan but want a car that's comfortable for daily use, then something like a Range Rover will suit your needs.
-If you're looking for a cheap but dependable 4x4, get a Fiat Panda 4x4.
+If you’re towing a horsebox or a caravan but want a classy car that's comfortable for daily use, then something like a Range Rover will suit your needs.
+If you're looking for a cheap but dependable small 4x4, check out the Fiat Panda 4x4.

 1.5 dCi 110 Laureate 5dr